yusufgul/Pokedex-React-Tailwind/README.md

 >The Pokédex is an electronic device created and designed to catalog and provide information regarding the various species of Pokémon featured in the Pokémon video game, anime and manga series.</br>
 >
 As for this project, it is a React project that fetches data from the [PokeAPI](https://pokeapi.co/) and displays Pokemons on the screen.
-Tailwinds CSS framework used for styling.
+Tailwind CSS framework used for styling.
 It includes several notable features such as pagination, filtering, routing, authentication and Redux.